 Why Should We Care about Black Friday/Cyber Monday

-So, why are black Friday and cyber Monday important for business?
+So, why are black Friday and cyber Monday important for business? why we should follow Marketing Strategy.
 Let’s talk about statistics.
 In 2018, the week of Black Friday and Cyber Monday brought more than $10 billion just from online sales.

 The e-commerce sales only (not physical sales) in 2018 rose 16.7% from its performance in 2017.
 According to the National Retail Federation (NRF), on average per shopper spent about $1,007.24 on the physical and online store, it was $200 more than what shoppers spent in 2014.

 These numbers tell us how important Black Friday and Cyber Monday are for any business.